Sony could be working on a PlayStation phone controller just like this

 Of course, Sony has its work cut out on that score, with Xbox Game Pass already letting subscribers stream titles to their phones — something which works especially well with a dedicated game grip.

-If it turns out that Sony’s idea of a mobile experience is a cut-down, built for mobile, free-to-play app, then hardcore PlayStation fans might be better off banking on the Vita’s spiritual successor: Valve’s Steam Deck, and all the excellent console titles that are set to be supported.
+If it turns out that Sony’s idea of a mobile experience is a cut-down, built for mobile, free-to-play app, then hardcore PlayStation fans might be better off banking on whats arguably a form of PS Vita successor: the Valve Steam Deck, and all the excellent game that are set to be supported.